 San Felipe is a great place to relax and just pass time at a slower pace than most of us are used to.
-Eat great, really fresh, seafood along the Malecón (try a different restaurant each day during your stay), stroll leisurely through town, taking in the shops or maybe just go beachcombing.
+Eat great, really fresh, seafood along the Malecón (try a different restaurant each day during your stay), stroll leisurely through town, take in the shops, or maybe just go beachcombing.

 The fish tacos everywhere in San Felipe are made with freshly caught fish.
 Don’t hesitate to try one or two (or ten) at any of the numerous small stands that seem to be everywhere you look.
 I have a friend (an expert on the subject) who swears that they serve the very best fish tacos on the whole peninsula in San Felipe.
 He always has a difficult time remembering which establishment serves up the best, as he usually has to stop at five or six different places for testing purposes.

-San Felipe is just now really starting to grow a bit more sophisticated (real crowded), with several new U.S. style condo developments, gated communities, high end resorts, a real marina (soon?) and even a golf course development on the shores of the Sea of Cortez, just a few minutes north of town.
-Another golf course and high end housing development is under construction just south of town, near the marina.
+San Felipe is just now really starting to grow a bit more sophisticated (real crowded), with several new U.S. style condo developments, gated communities, high-end resorts, a real marina (soon?), and even a golf course development on the shores of the Sea of Cortez, just a few minutes north of town.
+Another golf course and high-end housing development are under construction just south of town, near the marina.

 The next step of the road, to Bahia San Luis Gonzaga, is also in the process of being paved.
 This road was, for a very long time, known as one of the worst in all of Baja.
 The first 25 miles (approx.) are already finished and work further south is in progress.
 Some part of the adventure of the drive may be going away, but the journey to the pleasant little fishing village of Bahia San Luis Gonzaga will always remain a trip into the “REAL” Baja.